Linked: Women in cybersecurity need more than inspiration

 Let me share another resource on the topic with you.
 In December, there was an episode of People I Mostly Admire with Claudia Goldin, where she talked about the concept of “Greedy work”.

 The topic she was chatting about was the gender pay gap and how much child care contributes to it, and one of the reasons we have a gender pay cap, aside from the percentage that is discrimination, is that greedy work doesn’t account for child care, but it pays more.
 So in many families, they have to make a choice between less pay and the flexibility to share the child care equally.
 The economics of that don’t usually make sense, so one parent takes on the greedy work to maximize the family income while the other steps back to a more flexible role to provide the majority of child care.
 With social norms being what they are and the other issues contributing to a gender pay gap, that most often means the man in a heterosexual couple, so here we are with women being vastly underrepresented in these positions.

 One of the solutions, of course, is for all of us to make it easier for those roles to be interchangeable.
 I suspect one easy thing we could do is to stop judging mothers and fathers by different standards.
 A man who takes on a greedy job for the sake of financially taking care of his family is no more a good father than a woman who does the same is a bad mother, and yet don’t many of us judge them exactly that way?

-So yes, if we could figure out a way for men to take on more of the child care we could open up more opportunities for women but short of getting intimately involved in each household’s financial discussions, the larger question we can, and should, be asking ourselves is why is it so expensive to seek out flexibility?
+So yes, if we could figure out a way for men to take on more of the child care, we could open up more opportunities for women, but short of getting intimately involved in each household’s financial discussions, the larger question we can and should, be asking ourselves is why is it so expensive to seek out flexibility?

 Why can’t women bring a baby to a conference and walk around pushing a stroller?
 Who does it really harm?
-We’ve gotten used to seeing little ones and babies on Zoom calls, we can get used to it in person too.
+We’ve gotten used to seeing little ones and babies on Zoom calls, and we can get used to it in person too.